Kate Barron, director of ReThink Retail speaks to Talk Retail about how the high street charity shop is a retailer in their own right.

 As we’re all aware, many traditional retailers suffered greatly from the credit-crunch and its knock on effects and charities were able to step into the empty retail space at greatly discounted rates as a result.
 According to figures from last year, the sector now provides almost £290m in sales per year to the UK economy as well as creating paid roles for 17,000 professionals and volunteering opportunities for as many 200,000 people.
 These outlets now have dedicated retail offerings with ranges of branded clothes and merchandise that move quickly off the shelves.
 However there still appears to be a lack of recognition of these outlets as actual retailers, but why is this the case?

-It’s the historical, and often incorrect, perception that charity retail is all about second hand goods.
+It’s the historical, and often incorrect, the perception that charity retail is all about second hand goods.

 Helen Beebe, managing director, at Help for Heroes Trading Ltd. explains: “Whilst many charities raise a lot of money from their retail outlets, the majority sell donated goods through shops in sub-prime locations and are therefore not viewed as direct competition to mainstream retailers.
 Help for Heroes Trading Ltd. is different in that we sell new, branded merchandise from our website and from shops in some of the UK’s biggest shopping centres, sitting alongside many of the country’s biggest retailers.”